 You can complain about councillors, members and co-opted members of all of the authorities we cover.
 A co-opted member is a voting member of an authority or one of its committees, who was appointed to their position for their particular skills and experience rather than being elected.

 Under this process we can only consider complaints about individual councillors or members.
-If you wish to complain about the Isle of Wight Council as a whole or about people employed by it or contractors or services, please click here.
+If you wish to complain about the Isle of Wight Council as a whole or about people employed by it or contractors or services, please refer to the Council Complaints Pages.

 Parish and Town Councils can determine their own code and therefore if you wish to obtain a copy you will need to contact the relevant Town or Parish Council direct - to view their contact details.